mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/FCNP.md

 permalink: /FCNP/
 ---

-The .fncp format is used to define connection points for models in Metal Gear Solid V: Ground Zeroes and Metal Gear Solid V: The Phantom Pain.
+The .fcnp format is used to define connection points for models in Metal Gear Solid V: Ground Zeroes and Metal Gear Solid V: The Phantom Pain.
 This format's documentation is still subject-to-change as it is still being researched.